 ODK Collect has a number of user settings that can be adjusted to better meet the context and needs of a project or simply a data collector’s personal preference.
 While this list is by no means exhaustive, we’ve found that the following features have been very useful for our users.

 This feature enables you to automatically send finalized forms to the server as soon as there is an internet connection.
 This feature works even if you’re not currently using ODK Collect.

 Once enabled, auto-send will attempt to send forms to the server automatically once they are marked as finalized and saved, essentially allowing the user to bypass sending the forms manually through the Send Finalized Form menu.
 If there is no internet connection, ODK Collect will retry sending the form at intervals until it succeeds.

-To enable the auto-send feature, go to General Settings in the ODK Collect main menu.
+To enable the auto-send feature, go to Settings in the ODK Collect main menu.
 Tap on Form management then tap on Auto send.
 Under the Auto send section, you can choose to auto send with Wifi only, Cellular only and Wifi or cellular.

 One can switch between swipes and forward/backward buttons or both for navigation.

 To change your navigation settings from ODK Collect’s General Settings.
 Under the User Interface section, tap on Navigation, you can choose to use horizontal swipes (default settings), forward/backward buttons or swipes and buttons.